gen2brain/cam2ip/README.md

 ## cam2ip

-Turn any webcam into ip camera.
+Turn any webcam into an IP camera.

 Example (in web browser):